Angela Krislinzki

 Angela Krislinzki is an Indo-Polish actress and model who primarily acts in Telugu and Hindi films.
 Her Telugu debut movie was Rogue directed by Puri Jagannadh.
 She is also known as Annie Krislinzki.
 The few reality shows that she was seen in are Beauty and the Geek, Splitsvilla, Lux the chosen one and she was last seen on a reality show on star plus's India's Next Superstars, judged by Karan Johar and Rohit Shetty.
 Her Bollywood debut was 1921, directed by Vikram Bhatt.
-Apart from acting, she is trained in different dance forms, and has done various special dance numbers in south Indian movies like Jyothi Lakshmi and Size Zero.
+Apart from acting, she is trained in different dance forms, and has done various special dance numbers in South Indian movies like Jyothi Lakshmi and Size Zero.

+Krislinzki married musician Madhav Mahajan on 20 October 2023 in Jalandhar.
+She is a fan of Sidhu Moose Wala and appeared in one of his music videos.